BVcoding2020/Bri-repo-1/README.md

 Rodents are better than birds,

+butterflies are better than rodents

-they're cuter and a small gift
+they're beautiful and a small gift